 The performance of these units has been monitored over time via ACI plus the Department of Chemistry of the National Engineering University in Managua.
 The on-going performance of these units, as evaluated by the University, has been approximately zero ppb of arsenic in the output water (results of this testing are presented in the Evaluation and Research section)

-A school filtration system that incorporates a sand-prefilter, a 15 μ roughing filter two 10” 0.2 μ hollow membrane filters and our arsenic remediation media.
+A Facility Filter + As system that incorporates a sand-prefilter, a 15 μ roughing filter two 10” 0.2 μ hollow membrane filters and our arsenic remediation media.
 The sand pre-filter and roughing filter remove the normal water borne contaminants found in surface waters, eg, parasites, worms, sediments, fungi, and plant species, prior to the adsorption and removal of arsenic ions from the water to be purified.
 The two hollow fiber, 0.2 μ membrane filters that are placed in series essentially eliminate the bacterial pathogens and the general level of bacterial species; the actual reduction in such species via this design is log 6 (99.9999).

-ACI installed an ACI Hollow-Membrane and Heavy Metal Filter while training local engineers in the village of Llano de San Francisco, Querétaro, Mexico.
+ACI installed an ACI hollow-membrane and Facility Filter + As while training local engineers in the village of Llano de San Francisco, Querétaro, Mexico.
 The village is located in the mountainous Serra Gorda region nearest the town of Pinal de Amoles.
 Due to the high amounts of arsenic in their water from one of their main industries, mining, the government has had to temporarily deliver clean water for the villagers to consume.
 This filter is one of several to be installed because of the continued high arsenic rates in this area.
 The work could not be done without the synergistic help of the people of Mexico.
 Together with the Universidad Autónoma de Querétaro, CONAGUA, and local government health officials this work is being done.